A strong sales strategy creates the foundation for a cohesive and successful sales organization.

 Most strategies involve a detailed plan of best practices and processes set by management.

 The most important component of choosing and implementing your sales strategy is your customer.
-For this reason, a sales strategy shouldn't be a one-size-fits-all.
+For this reason, a sales strategy shouldn't be one-size-fits-all.
 Every customer is different; therefore, different organizations should draw up and implement different strategies.

 Let's cover some popular sales strategies — including inbound sales.